venam/blog/_posts/2015-07-06-project-summer-july-2015.markdown

 _Explanation_: On the IOtek Telegram group there was a conversation about AI and it drifted towards what we like doing, unix ricing.
 We began brainstorming what a Unix ricing AI would do.
 A bit later we started considering building one.
-Jmbi (Karl McGuire) and I put real ideas together.
+Jmbi and I put real ideas together.
 We settled to use the FANN (Fast Artificial Neural Network) library and a simpler idea than the brainstormed ones.